lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 polyrepo setup.

 The point is that constraints unlock creativity.
-I believe this is valid well outside of the boundaries of a monorepo, but that's a different story.
+I believe this is valid well outside the boundaries of a monorepo, but that's a different story.

 Small changes also benefit from a monorepo approach.